NJ Child Relocation

 For more information about child relocation, case law, and standards regarding child custody relocation outside of the State of New Jersey, please read our comprehensive article on the subject entitled, "Burden of Proof in Removal Cases: Who Has It - What Is It?"

-The NJ child relocation attorneys at Weinberger Law Group confidently represent parents as they deal with these difficult issues.
+The NJ child relocation attorneys at Weinberger Divorce & Family Law Group confidently represent parents as they deal with these difficult issues.
 Whether you are seeking a child custody relocation outside of the State of New Jersey or looking to prevent your child from being relocated away from New Jersey, please contact us today for a consultation with one of our premier NJ family law attorneys.